Dabrogost/Chroma-Ad-Blocker/README.md

 - **Deduplication Budgeting**: Subscription rules from Hagezi Pro Mini are automatically deduplicated against the static ruleset on each refresh.
 This ensures that the dynamic rule budget is reserved only for unique, high-priority threats.

-### Layer 2: YouTube Ad Stripping (yt_handler.js)
-A specialized surgical layer designed specifically for YouTube.
-It intercepts raw JSON responses from the YouTube API and surgically removes ad metadata (e.g., `adPlacements`, `playerAds`) before the player reads them.
-This results in a seamless, ad-free experience without pauses or the need for playback acceleration.
-Session state is fully private to the handler closure — host-page scripts cannot observe or tamper with internal state.

-### Layer 3: Scriptlet Injection (scriptlets/engine.js)
+### Layer 2: Scriptlet Injection (scriptlets/engine.js)
 The advanced surgical layer of the extension, migrated to the high-performance `chrome.userScripts` API.
 This engine parses complex scriptlet rules from filter list subscriptions, including uBlock Origin and AdGuard aliases.
 Key capabilities include:
 - **JSON Pruning**: Uses strict dot-notation path pruning (`json-prune`) to intercept and clean dynamic data payloads in `JSON.parse` calls.
 - **Regex Translation**: Features a built-in pre-processor that translates uBO network-style patterns (e.g., `||example.com^`) into optimized JavaScript RegExp strings for runtime matching.
 - **Flexible Execution Timing**: Supports explicit timing flags (`document_start`, `document_idle`, `document_end`), ensuring scriptlets execute at the optimal lifecycle moment (defaulting to `document_start` for critical API tampering).
 - **Broad Compatibility**: Supports a wide range of scriptlets including `abort-on-property-read`, `set-constant`, `prevent-fetch`, and `no-eval-if`.

-### Layer 4: Cosmetic & Warning Suppression (content.js)
+### Layer 3: Cosmetic & Warning Suppression (content.js)
 Utilizes a high-performance MutationObserver and CSS injection via Constructable Stylesheets.
 This layer hides ad slots, removes unsolicited overlay dialogs that restrict content access based on browser configuration, and cleans up the UI by removing non-video components like Shorts, Merchandise, and Movie/TV offers.

-### Layer 4b: Element Zapper (content/zapper.js, background/handlers.js)
+### Layer 3b: Element Zapper (content/zapper.js, background/handlers.js)
 An on-demand cosmetic rule builder for elements that are too site-specific or personal to belong in a shared filter list.
 From the popup, click **Zap Element**, choose the page element, and Chroma generates a scoped selector preview before saving it as a local rule.
 Saved zapper rules are stored locally, applied by the cosmetic layer, and can be enabled, disabled, or removed from settings.

-### Layer 5: Universal Protection (protection.js, interceptor.js)
+### Layer 4: Universal Protection (protection.js, interceptor.js)
 A proactive security layer that maintains extension integrity across execution contexts. `interceptor.js` runs in the Main World to shadow sensitive browser APIs and expose the secure `__CHROMA_INTERNAL__` bridge. `protection.js` reads stored configuration at page load, dispatches the `__EXT_INIT__` document event to signal the MAIN world handlers, and relays live config updates from the background to the MAIN world handlers via CustomEvent.

+### Layer 5: YouTube Ad Stripping (yt_handler.js)
+A specialized platform layer designed specifically for YouTube.
+It intercepts raw JSON responses from the YouTube API and surgically removes ad metadata (e.g., `adPlacements`, `playerAds`) before the player reads them.
+This results in a seamless, ad-free experience without pauses or the need for playback acceleration.
+Session state is fully private to the handler closure — host-page scripts cannot observe or tamper with internal state.

 ### Layer 6: Recipe & Blog Protection (recipes.js)
 A specialized defense-in-depth layer optimized for high-clutter recipe and lifestyle blogs (e.g., CafeMedia/Raptive and Dotdash Meredith sites).
 It implements a multi-pronged strategy to ensure a clean reading experience:
 - **Style Protection**: Prevents aggressive anti-adblock scripts from stripping `<style>` and `<link>` elements, ensuring the site's layout remains intact.
 - **Recipe Content Preservation**: Uses semantic and container-based exclusion to ensure that ingredients and instructions are never accidentally hidden by cosmetic filters.
-- **Anti-Adblock Containment**: Neutres known anti-adblock recovery payloads in script handlers and redirects, and suppresses intrusive alert/confirm dialogs.
+- **Anti-Adblock Containment**: Neutralizes known anti-adblock recovery payloads in script handlers and redirects, and suppresses intrusive alert/confirm dialogs.
 - **Scroll Lock Recovery**: Dynamically detects and reverses scroll-locks (e.g., `overflow: hidden`) and body-hiding tactics used by ad-block walls.
 - **Site-Specific Rules**: Includes custom cosmetic overrides for major platforms like AllRecipes, Food Network, NYT Cooking, and Serious Eats.